-We provide investment management and related services to individuals and institutions.
-We use a multi-manager, multi-style approach, offering investment strategies from affiliated managers, each having its own distinct investment style, autonomous investment process, individual brand, and select unaffiliated subadvisers.
+We provide investment management and related services to institutions and individuals.
+We use a multi-manager, multi-style approach, offering investment strategies from our investment managers, each having its own distinct investment style, autonomous investment process and individual brand, as well as from select unaffiliated managers for certain of our funds.
 By offering a broad array of products, we believe we can appeal to a greater number of investors and have offerings across market cycles and through changes in investor preferences.
-Through our multi-manager model, we provide our affiliated managers with centralized U.S. retail distribution capabilities and offer institutional sales and business support resources to support affiliate operations.
+Through our multi-manager model, we provide our investment managers with distribution, business and operational support.

-We offer investment strategies for individual and institutional investors in different investment products and through multiple distribution channels.
+We offer investment strategies for institutional and individual investors in different investment products and through multiple distribution channels.
 Our investment strategies are available in a diverse range of styles and disciplines, managed by differentiated investment managers.
-We have offerings in various asset classes (equity, fixed income, multi-asset and alternative), geographies (domestic, global, international and emerging), market capitalizations (large, mid and small), styles (growth, core and value) and investment approaches (fundamental and quantitative).
-Our retail products include mutual funds registered pursuant to the Investment Company Act of 1940, as amended ("U.S. retail funds"); Undertaking for Collective Investment in Transferable Securities and Qualifying Investor Funds (collectively, "global funds") and collectively with U.S. retail funds, variable insurance funds, exchange-traded funds ("ETFs"), the "open-end funds"); closed-end funds (collectively, with open-end funds, the "funds"); and retail separate accounts that include intermediary-sold and private client accounts.
-Our investment strategies are offered to institutional clients through separate accounts and pooled, or commingled, structures.
-We also provide subadvisory services to other investment advisers and serve as the collateral manager for structured products.
+We have offerings in various asset classes (equity, fixed income, multi-asset and alternatives), geographies (domestic, global, international and emerging), market capitalizations (large, mid and small), styles (growth, core and value) and investment approaches (fundamental and quantitative).
+Our institutional strategies are offered to a variety of institutional clients through institutional separate and commingled accounts, including subadvisory services to other investment advisers.
+Our retail investment strategies are provided to individual investors through products consisting of: mutual funds registered pursuant to the Investment Company Act of 1940, as amended that include U.S. retail funds, exchange-traded funds ("ETFs"); Undertaking for Collective Investment in Transferable Securities and Qualifying Investor Funds ("global funds" and collectively with U.S. retail funds and ETFs the "open-end funds"); closed-end funds (collectively with open-end funds, the "funds"); retail separate accounts sold through intermediaries and wealth advisory services to high-net-worth clients through our wealth management business.